mrivasperez/JSMachine/README.md

 # JS Machine
 ## A 16-Bit Virtual Machine written in JavaScript

-This project has been the most fun for me!
-I created a powerful virtual machine in JavaScript with the following features:
+I attempted to create a powerful virtual machine in JavaScript with the following features:

 - A flexible, extensible, register-based virtual machine
 - Support for signed, unsigned and floating point operations